SeaShadow/LaTeX-AMC-PhD-Thesis-Template/README.md

 * [tocbibind](https://www.ctan.org/pkg/tocbibind) to add bibliography/index/contents to Table of Contents (TOC)
 * [xcolor](https://www.ctan.org/pkg/xcolor) for driver-independent color extensions for LaTeX and pdfLaTeX

-The above mentioned packages are available for download on the Comprehensive TeX Archive Network (CTAN), but packages can also be installed using [package managers](http://docs.miktex.org/2.9/manual/pkgmgt.html) included in TeX environments such as __MikTeX__.
+All above mentioned LaTeX packages are available for download on the Comprehensive TeX Archive Network (CTAN), but packages can also be installed by using package managers included in TeX environments such as MikTeX [package manager](http://docs.miktex.org/2.9/manual/pkgmgt.html).

 ### Test BareBone Version of Template